Ingredient Cleansing Benefits:

 Though a cooling herb, mint brings a bright, warm accent to cold weather juices, and offers a clean flavor that’s especially pleasant during a detox.
 That flavor pairs especially well with mild leafy greens, apple, melon, lemon, and pineapple.
 Juice the entire stalk, stem and leaves.

 Recipe from The Decadent Detox 3-Day Winter Juice Fast.

 THE BLENDAHOLIC SHOW TRAILER

 THE BLENDAHOLIC SHOW TRAILER: Hi, my name is Tess and I'm a Blendaholic.
 Every Monday I share super easy recipes you can make in your blender!
 I'm blending up smoothies, cocktails, soups, appetizers, snacks, main meals, and desserts.
 There isn’t anything I won’t try in a blender, and all of the recipes are mind-blowingly delicious.
 So, dust off your blender, and tune in to The Blendaholic every Monday at 7AM PST to find your perfect blend.
 Find more easy healthy recipes at The Blender Girlhttps://www.theblendergirl.com/Posted by The Blendaholic on Monday, January 22, 2018

-This carrot, butternut squash, ginger, and cinnamon juice from The Blender Girl 3-Day Winter Juice Fast tastes like dessert.
+This pineapple, cucumber, lemon, and mint juice from The Blender Girl 3-Day Winter Juice Fast tastes like a tropical mocktail.

 - Push everything through your juicer.